+First stop, The Cheaster Beatty Collection in Dublin followed by a fancy lunch.
+A kind of sex and the city experience except without the sex and the fashion side because considering the -3 degree outside our outfits of the day are more suitable for a ski resort than a NY cocktail bar.
+Also, it is just three of us and not four.
+We dropped our Samantha too, that was not a big loss but made us closer to their middle age menopausal late version.
+Well in fairness our Samantha kind of self-dropped, long boring story for another time…or not.
 Back to the day of our city escape, despite me still feeling itchy and tired and still unable to wear any makeup ( who cares at this point glamour had already succumbed to the cold)we decided to go ahead with our plan.
 It was hard enough to find a day all three of us were free.
 Postponing this was not an option, beside I had it all perfectly organised: I was going to drop the girls at school earlier so to walk the dogs also earlier and be ready to meet my pals at the train station at the designated time, for once.
 My neighbour, who I share the school runs with, was going to collect them and the travelling husband was going to take daughter number two to hockey practice.
 I only had to stick with the plan.
 How hard could it be?
 Very Hard!!!

 That very same morning as soon as I turned my phone on it started to beep nonstop.
 Friend number one messed up with the dates and might have to go home early.
 Not the end of the world as the travelling husband forgot about my day out and went to the office so I had to be home early too, to take daughter number two to hockey practice.
 We just have to jump on the 11.00 am train instead of the 11.30.
 Problem solved, till I realised that all the texting back and forth delayed me and I ended up dropping the girls at school even later than usual and consequently heading to the dog park far later than planned.
 “Sorry boys, you’ll have a slightly shorter walk this morning,” I announced to their great disappointment,” but I got you pig’s ears,” I added and I was immediately forgiven.
 All good and on track if only someone hasn’t decided to race on the ice(because of course the previous night had snowed) landing with the car diagonally in the middle of the road preventing the traffic to move either forward or backwards.
 The good news was that the recovery track was already on its way.